The-Lab-LaBella/fungal_investigator/README.md

 We have cultured the fungi from the patients and sequenced a specific region of their DNA called the ITS.

-Please report all of your findings here: _INCLUDE LINK_
+Please report all of your findings here: https://forms.gle/XDPBf3HAhVwphATx5

 <img width="1000" alt="patient_history" src="https://github.com/user-attachments/assets/462d2e73-51ae-4ef2-9665-eb23412dc360" />